 The Tick Hill deposit, 110 km south-southeast of Mount Isa in the Mount Isa Province, forms a unique but potentially important style of mineralisation.
-Mineralisation consists of high-grade gold, dominantly in quartz-feldspar laminite bands (Photograph 130a&b) within a broader strongly strained zone comprising quartz-feldspar granofels (colloquially termed 'galahstone') and quartz-scapolite-amphibolite ('lodestone-unit') in the Corella Formation of Cover Sequence 2 in the Eastern Fold Belt Province.
-Quartzite units flank the ore horizon on the footwall and hanging wall associated with interbedded biotite schists and biotite-magnetite calc-silicates (Photograph 130c).
+Mineralisation consists of high-grade gold, dominantly in quartz-feldspar laminite bands (Photograph 143a&b) within a broader strongly strained zone comprising quartz-feldspar granofels (colloquially termed 'galahstone') and quartz-scapolite-amphibolite ('lodestone-unit') in the Corella Formation of Cover Sequence 2 in the Eastern Fold Belt Province.
+Quartzite units flank the ore horizon on the footwall and hanging wall associated with interbedded biotite schists and biotite-magnetite calc-silicates (Photograph 143c).
 The deposit was mined by Carpentaria Gold Pty Limited between 1992 and 1995 producing 15.9 t of gold at an average gold grade of 22.5 g/t.
 Superior Resources Limited acquired the rights to Tick Hill in November 2014.
-The company intends to define a high-grade gold resource similar to that previously mined by Carpentaria Gold.
-Superior Resources have identified a fault near the bottom of the previously mined gold ore body, which may give opportunity to a similar ore body in an offset position.
+The

-Photograph 130: (a, left) Fine quartz-feldspar laminite bands in Corella Formation, host to the gold mineralisation at Tick Hill; (b, centre) Highgrade gold mineralisation in quartz-feldspar laminate bands granofels "galahstone' in Corella Formation at Tick Hill; (c, right) The Tick Hill open cut looking south.
+Photograph 143: (a, left) Fine quartz-feldspar laminate bands in Corella Formation, host to the gold mineralisation at Tick Hill; (b, centre) Highgrade gold mineralisation in quartz-feldspar laminate bands granofels "galahstone' in Corella Formation at Tick Hill; (c, right) The Tick Hill open cut looking south.
 The steeply dipping light coloured band of laminated granofels, which holds the gold mineralisation, is distinct at the 'back' of the pit flanked by the quartzites and biotite schists (purple-red colours).